antnay/tcss460-auth-api/docs-2.0/verification-workflows-guide.md

         if (new Date() > new Date(verification.expires_at)) {
             return {
                 success: false,
-                error: 'Verification token has expired'
+                error: 'Verification token has expired',
             };
         }